drwl/omniauth-atlassian-oauth2/README.md

 For more details, read the Atlassian docs about OAuth 2.0 (3LO): https://developer.atlassian.com/cloud/jira/platform/oauth-2-authorization-code-grants-3lo-for-apps/

-Note that as of March 2019, the OAuth 2.0 APIs at in "developer preview" mode with Atlassian.
+Note that as of March 2019, the OAuth 2.0 APIs are in "developer preview" mode with Atlassian.
 See [ACJIRA-1588](https://ecosystem.atlassian.net/browse/ACJIRA-1588) for updates.